Joseph Bradley Varnum: Biography

 Joseph Bradley Varnum was born in Dracut, Massachusetts, in Middlesex County, on January 29, 1750, or 1751.

-At the age of eighteen, he was commissioned captain by the committee of Massachusetts Bay Colony, and in 1787 colonel by the Commonwealth of Massachusetts.
+At the age of eighteen, he was commissioned as a captain by the committee of Massachusetts Bay Colony, and in 1787 colonel by the Commonwealth of Massachusetts.
 He was made brigadier general in 1802, and in 1805 major general of the state militia, holding the latter office at his death in 1821.

 After serving in the Massachusetts militia during the American Revolutionary War, Varnum helped to destroy the Shays insurrection before he was elected to the Massachusetts House of Representatives (1780–1785) and then the Massachusetts State Senate (1786–1795).
 He also served as a Justice of the Massachusetts Court of Common Pleas and as Chief Justice of the Massachusetts Court of General Sessions.
+Before his election to Congress in 1794, he had run unsuccessfully twice — in 1788 to represent the 3rd congressional district, and in 1792 to represent the Middlesex County seat in the 1st congressional district.

 In 1794, Varnum was elected to the U.S. House of Representatives, where he served from March 4, 1795, until his resignation on June 29, 1811.
+He was one of six Democratic-Republican representatives to oppose the Twelfth Amendment to the United States Constitution.
 During his last four years in the House, he served as its Speaker.

 Varnum was elected to the U.S. Senate in 1811 to fill the vacancy in the term.
 He became the only U.S. Senator from the Democratic-Republican Party in Massachusetts history.

 Varnum served as President pro tempore of the U.S. Senate from December 6, 1813, to February 3, 1814, during the Thirteenth Congress.
 He was also the Chair of the Senate Committee on Militia during the Fourteenth Congress.

 After returning to Massachusetts in 1817, Varnum again served in the Massachusetts State Senate, until his death on September 21, 1821.

 Varnum died in Dracut, and is interred in Varnum Cemetery in that town.
 His brother was Major General James Mitchell Varnum who commanded the 1st Rhode Island Regiment from 1775 to 1777, served as a brigade commander at the Battle of Rhode Island and later served as the major general in command of the Rhode Island Militia.